bazzline/php_component_database_file_storage/README.md

 * implement caching via proxy
     * simple two files storages injected
     * if number of changed itemes reaches limit, cache is written into real storage
+* use a uuid generator for unique keys